Overview of Medroxyprogesterone Acetate Tablets

 - 3. Kobayashi K, Mimura N, Fujii H, et al. Role of human cytochrome P450 3A4 in metabolism of medroxyprogesterone acetate.
 Clin Cancer Res 2000;6:3297-303.

-- 4. Ismail MT, Fahmy DM, Elshmaa NS, et al. Efficacy of levonorgestrel-releasing intrauterine system versus oral progestins in treatment of simple endometrial hyperplasia without atypia.
+- 4. a. b.
+Ismail MT, Fahmy DM, Elshmaa NS, et al. Efficacy of levonorgestrel-releasing intrauterine system versus oral progestins in treatment of simple endometrial hyperplasia without atypia.
 Reprod Sci 2013;20:45-50.

 - 5. Dunselman GA, Vermeulen N, Becker C, et al. ESHRE guideline: management of women with endometriosis.
 Hum Reprod 2014;29:400-12.